 - Intercultural awareness, understanding and competence

-- Ability to manage own learning
+Further ability to manage own learning and work independently.

 Transferable skills and personal qualities

-- Intercultural skills and business awareness
+Intercultural skills and business awareness.

 - Analytical skills

 - Generally, communication skills are developed through frequent presentations and teamwork; self-management skills are promoted through independent work; critical, research and problem-solving skills mainly through reading and translation, and IT skills through web and computer assisted language learning.
 Finally, creative skills are fostered through creative writing and a task-orientated approach.

 - In order to promote intercultural skills and business awareness the course syllabus includes a variety of cultural topics strongly based on the experience of the Year Abroad touching on issues of law and justice, immigration, politics and marketing.
 Additionally, the MLBM strand of this module gives students an insight into the economy of a selection of Spanish-speaking countries and offers them training in writing business reports and proposals.

 |Assessment task||Formative or Summative||Weighting within unit (if Summative)|

 |A written examination (summary and translation into English)||Summative||25%|

 |A written examination (essay and translation into Spanish)||Summative||50%|